danielwbeebe/General-V-Diplomat/README.md

 The game board includes 6 continents: (top row) North America, Europe, Asia; and (bottom row)  South America, Africa, Australia.
 To the right of the continents are 2 boxes: "Turn" and "Status".

 The game begins with a short introduction to the game.
-The players can also click on a 'rules' button to read read a more technical description of the rules of the game.
+Before starting the game, the players can click on a 'rules' button to read a more technical description of the rules of the game.

 Next, the General and Diplomat alternating in choosing their continents.
 Each player will control 3 continents at the start.